$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

 \subsection{Acknowledgements}

 We warmly thank Thierry Barbot, whose work \cite{bar15} has been a great source of inspiration to us, for stimulating discussions with the second-named author several years ago.
 We are grateful to J\'er\'emy Toulisse for enlightening discussions on maximal spacelike $p$-manifolds, and to Andrea Seppi, Graham Smith, and J\'er\'emy Toulisse for kindly sharing with us their results from \cite{sst}.
 We thank Yves Benoist for useful explanations about his paper \cite{ben05}, Jean-Marc Schlenker for interesting discussions about his paper \cite{mst} with Monclair and Tholozan, and Gye-Seon Lee for kindly pointing us to the examples in Table~\ref{table:Coxeter-diag}, taken from his paper \cite{lm19} with Marquis.
+We thank Alejandro Maris Natera for useful questions on Appendix~\ref{subsec:appendix-Gromov-Thurston}.
 We are grateful to the referees for their valuable comments and suggestions.
 Finally, we thank the IHES in Bures-sur-Yvette and the MPIM in Bonn for providing us with excellent working conditions for this project.